LEBaldy/PhiTau-Calculator/README.md

 ###   Distribution:

-This code will not work locally without the nessasary .json file, but for security reasons, it will not be publically made available.
-However, the code will be hosted shortly on the [Exponential Idle Discord](https://discord.gg/S9UheTC) for use.
-If you want usage without going through the bot you can use the [Web Version](https://replit.com/@LEBaldy2002/phitaucalc).
+This code will not work locally without the nessasary .json file.
+Normally the .json would have attached security risks, but due to how it is setup, these are non-existent.
+The code will be hosted shortly on the [Exponential Idle Discord](https://discord.gg/S9UheTC) for use.
+If you want usage without going through the bot, you can use the [Web Version](https://replit.com/@LEBaldy2002/phitaucalc).

 Also requires the following packages:
 ```